 For a simulation performed with the CompositionalMultiphaseFVM solver, we have to set the initial pressure as well as the initial global component fractions (in this case, the oil and water component fractions).
 The component attribute of the FieldSpecification XML block must use the order in which the phaseNames have been defined in the DeadOilFluid XML block.
-In other words, component=0 is used to initialize the oil global component fraction, because we previously set phaseNames="{oil, water}" in the DeadOilFluid XML block.
+In other words, component=0 is used to initialize the oil global component fraction and component=1 is used to initialize the water global component fraction, because we previously set phaseNames="{oil, water}" in the DeadOilFluid XML block.